2007 National League Championship Series: Game 2

 The Rockies struck first in Game 2 off of Diamondbacks' starter Doug Davis when Todd Helton reached on third baseman Mark Reynolds's ground ball fielding error, moved to third on Brad Hawpe's single two outs later, and scored on Yorvit Torrealba's single.
 The Diamondbacks tied it in the third when Davis hit a leadoff double off of Ubaldo Jiménez and scored on Chris Young's single.
 Willy Taveras walked to lead off the fifth off of Davis and moved to second on Kazuo Matsui's single.
 Matt Holliday's fly out moved the runners up one base before Helton's sacrifice fly put the Rockies up 2-1.
-In the bottom of the ninth, Manny Corpas hit Young with a pitch with one out and subsequently allowed a single to Stephen Drew.
+In the bottom of the ninth, Colorado closer Manny Corpas blew the save when he hit Young with a pitch with one out and subsequently allowed a single to Stephen Drew.
 Eric Byrnes grounded to third baseman Matsui, who made an errant throw to second, allowing Young to score and tie the game, but unaware of this, Drew wandered off second base, allowing shortstop Troy Tulowitzski to tag him out at third.
 Tony Clark grounded out to send the game into extra innings.
 Jose Valverde retired the Rockies in order in the 10th, but in the 11th, allowed a single and two walks to load the bases with two outs before walking Taveras to put the Rockies up 3-2.
 Doug Slaten in relief got Matsui to line out to right to end the inning, but Ryan Speier, in relief of Corpas, retired the Diamondbacks in order in the bottom of the inning to end the game and put the Rockies up 2-0 in the series shifting to Coors Field.